How to download all your Instagram data

 - Enter your password and click Request Download.

 From there, Instagram will create a file with all the photos, videos and Stories you've shared and email you a link to the file so you can download it.
-This process can take up to 48 hours, so don't expect anything to immediate.
+This process can take up to 48 hours, so don't expect anything immediately.

-Editor's Note: Once mobile downloads are available, we will update this article.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Editor's note: Once mobile downloads are available, we will update this article.